ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 ![Bad Snapshot](./img/L9%20Bad%20Snapshot.png)

 No, this is in fact impossible because as soon as a process records its own state, it must immediately send out marker messages.
-This is the rule that makes it impossible for event `B` to send message `m` to `P2` before the snapshot processing has completed.
+This is the rule that makes it impossible for message `m` to arrive at `P2` before the snapshot processing has completed.

 The rules of the Chandy-Lamport Snapshot algorithm state that as soon as the internal state of `P1` is recorded, marker message ***must*** be sent on all outgoing channels.
-So, the marker message will always be sent ***before*** `P1` send message `m` to `P2`.
+So, the marker message will always be sent ***before*** event `B` happens in `P1` that sends message `m` to `P2`.
 Also, because channels are FIFO queues, it is impossible for message `m` to arrive at `P2` before the marker message arrives.

-To understand how important this is, let's consider what would happen if simultaneous initiators were ***not*** permitted:
+To understand how important this is, let's consider what would happen if simultaneous initiators were ***not*** permitted and the initiator had to seek agreement from the other participants before initiating the snapshot:

 * `P1` decides it wants to take a snapshot
-* `P1` sends a message to all the participants in the system saying *"Hi guys, I'd like to take a snapshot.
+* `P1` sends a message to all the participants saying *"Hi guys, I'd like to take a snapshot.
 Is that OK with you?"*
 * But whilst `P1` is waiting for everyone to respond, another process sends out a message saying *"Hi guys, I'd like to take a snapshot.
 Is that OK with you?"*

-This all gets very chaotic and might possibly lead to some sort of deadlock.
+This all gets very chaotic and could well lead to some sort of deadlock.

 So, if multiple initiators are not permitted, then there has to be some way for processes to decide who is going to act as the sole initiator.
 This then leads into the very challenging problem domain known as ***Agreement Problems*** (Warning: here be dragons!)

-Since the Chandy-Lamport algorithm permits multiple initiators, it is very much easier to implement because we do not have to care about solving the hard problem of agreeing on who will act as the initiator &mdash; ***any*** process can take a snapshot ***any*** time it likes!
+Since the Chandy-Lamport algorithm permits multiple initiators, it is very much easier to implement because we do not have to care about solving the hard problem of agreeing on either who will act as the initiator, or when a snapshot should be taken &mdash; ***any*** process can take a snapshot ***any*** time it likes!

 Further to this, any process that receives a marker message does not need to care about either who sent that marker, or which process originally acted as the initiator.
-Hence, markers can be very lightweight messages that do not need to carry any identifiers.
+Hence, markers can be very lightweight messages that do not need to carry any data such as the identity of the initiator.

 The Chandy-Lamport algorithm is an example of a decentralised algorithm.
 There are, however, algorithms that are centralised, and these ***do*** require a single process to act as the initiator (We'll talk more about this type of algorithm later in the course).